Azure/azure-quickstart-templates/jboss-eap-standalone-rhel8/README.md

 ## Validation Steps

-- Once the deployment is successful, go to the VM details and copy the DNS Name of the VM.
+- Once the deployment is successful, go the VM details and copy the DNS Name of the VM.
-- Open a web browser and go to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the application running.
+- Open a web browser and go to http://<PUBLIC_HOSTNAME>:8080/dukes/ and you should see the application running

   <img src="images/app.png" width="600">